wantedly/apig/README.md

 ## How to build and install

-Prepare Go 1.6 or higher.
+Go 1.6 or higher is required.
-Go 1.5 is acceptable, but `GO15VENDOREXPERIMENT=1` must be set.

 After installing required version of Go, you can build and install `apig` by